West Woodburn

-Another little known, but extremely influential resident of West Woodburn, was Adam Telfer and his sheepdog Old Hemp.
+An influential resident of West Woodburn was Adam Telfer and his sheepdog Old Hemp.
 Telfer was a shepherd who lived in the village circa 1893 and is best known for being the man who first bred the Border Collie sheepdog.
 A campaign was started to install a memorial to Telfer and Old Hemp, and permission was granted by the relevant authorities.
 The memorial was unveiled on 8 September 2015.

 Governance

 West Woodburn is in the parliamentary constituency of Hexham.